serpensalbus/MgnlDogs/docs/Magnolia SSO Module/Special Use cases/azure-groups.md

 ---

-## How Azure AD delivers group information
+##How Azure AD delivers group information

 ### Group information in the token payload

-Basically, you can configure Azure AD to deliver group information within the payload of the OpenID Connect token that is delivered to Magnolia **after a user has successfully authenticated**.
+Basically, you can configure Azure AD to deliver group information within the payload of the OpenID Connect token that is delivered to Magnolia after a user has successfully authenticated.

-See [Add groups to the token](/Magnolia%20SSO%20Module/OIDC%20Client%20Configuration/azuread-client/#add-groups-to-the-token) on how to configure the token.
+See [Adding groups to the token](/Magnolia%20SSO%20Module/OIDC%20Client%20Configuration/azuread-client/#add-groups-to-the-token) for information on how to configure the token.
 See also [Debugging](/Magnolia%20SSO%20Module/Troubleshooting/debugging/) for information on how to view the contents of the tokens delivered to Magnolia.

-The Azure AD group information delivered in the token payload looks like this:
+The Azure AD group information provided in the token payload looks like this

 ![Azure AD group information in token payload](_img/azuread-groups/01_azure_token_groupids.png)

 You can map the group IDs in a Magnolia SSO YAML configuration file to apply the required permissions.
-This is covered in the [official documentation](https://docs.magnolia-cms.com/magnolia-sso/3.1.3/index.html).
+This is covered in the [official documentation](https://docs.magnolia-cms.com/magnolia-sso/3.1.5/index.html).

 ### No group information

 If there is no group information available in the token data, you can still use MS Graph to query group information once users have obtained the required bearer token.
 You will still need to provide the appropriate security configuration in Azure AD, see [API permissions](/Magnolia%20SSO%20Module/OIDC%20Client%20Configuration/azuread-client/#api-permissions).

 ---

-## Azure AD with a custom authorization generator
+## Azure AD with a custom authorisation generator

 You will need a custom Magnolia module (Maven/Java) to use this solution.
 I will not cover how to do this because if you are missing the basics, this article is not for you.

-See the [Custom authorization generators](https://docs.magnolia-cms.com/magnolia-sso/3.1.3/guides/custom-auth-generators.html) for more information.
+See [Custom authorization generators](https://docs.magnolia-cms.com/magnolia-sso/3.1.3/guides/custom-auth-generators.html) for more information.

 ### Service Provider Interface (SPI)